 Participation of young people leads to better decisions

 One of the aims of Swedish youth policy is for all young people to have genuine opportunities to influence.
-This means that young people should have the same opportunities as others to take an active part in the democratic process and to influence circumstance both at personal level and in society as a whole.
+This means that young people should have the same opportunities as others to take an active part in the democratic process and to influence circumstances both at personal level and in society as a whole.
 The active participation of young people is important not only in terms of rights, but also because young people's experiences and perspectives are a resource and an asset in the decision-making process.

 Active participation by young people in associations can lead to personal development, enhanced social skills, democratic training, responsibility, informal learning and increased employability.
-Political interest and commitment among young people are awakened by discussions of politics and other social issues.
+Political interest and engagement among young people are awakened by discussions of politics and other social issues.
 Alongside associations, schools also play an important role in this as arenas for discussion and dialogue.

 Support for autonomous organisation by young people

 Every year almost 100 national youth organisations take advantage of the Government's considerable support to autonomous organisation by young people.
 The grant aims to support autonomous organisation on the part of children and young people and their influence in society.
 The Government has approved a new ordinance for the allocation of the government grant.

 The Youth Policy Council was formed in 2008 by the then Minister for Youth Affairs and has since met in various constellations a few times each year to discuss current youth policy issues.
 An overarching theme for the Council has been to promote young people's influence on, and active participation in, society.
 Since 2008, those invited to attend the Council have been representatives of youth organisations and networks and bodies that work with young people in various ways.
 Representatives of government agencies and the research community also take part in the Council.